benjamin-rood/abm-cp/README.md

 ### 0.1.0
 Base requirements completed.

-* A simple interface for the CP Prey ABM, with the visualisation on the left, with contextual parameter controls on the right. :white_check_mark:
+* A simple interface for the CP Prey ABM, with the visualisation on the left, with conditionual parameter controls on the right. :white_check_mark:

 * Use P5js for render viewport. :white_check_mark: